There's no doubt you’ve been stressed this year. Business owners, like you, deserve a break to kick back and relax this holiday season.

 Here are some suggestions:

 - Take a course to master a tool or technology that you’ve felt stumped by.
 Perhaps it’s time to learn more about finances.
-Or, maybe it’s Photoshop, WordPress, Google Analytics or another tool.
+Or, maybe it’s Photoshop, WordPress, Google Analytics, or another tool.
 LinkedIn Learning and Skillshare have some great micro-learning courses to help you!

 - There are so many “Top Book” lists around this time of year.
 Why not pick a title and kick back by the fireplace to read at your leisure.
 Here’s a TIME’s list of the 10 best fiction books to get you started.
+If business books are more your thing, check out this list we curated earlier this year.

 4. Give Yourself Permission to Do Absolutely Nothing